 In June 2020, Quebec released Bill 64, An Act to modernize legislative provisions as regards the protection of personal information.

-Strongly inspired by Europe’s General Data Protection Regulation (GDPR), Bill 64 contains many significant new requirements.
-Retailers may not be able to transfer data outside the province of Quebec unless it goes to a jurisdiction where the legal framework provides protections equivalent to Quebec’s.
+Strongly inspired by Europe’s General Data Protection Regulation (GDPR), Bill 64 contains many significant new requirements for retailers dealing with Quebec residents’ data.
+For example, retailers may not be able to transfer data outside the province of Quebec unless it goes to a jurisdiction where the legal framework provides protections equivalent to Quebec’s.
 This differs from the previous regime and from the current approach under PIPEDA.

 Bill 64 also strengthens Quebec’s privacy enforcement regime considerably, including by adding mandatory breach notification and fines up to $25M or 4% of global turnover.